4 min read

 (Programming) Languages

-• JavaScript: my first-ever programming language and I still use it for web development
+• JavaScript: my first programming language, still my go-to for web development

 System